 - This permits sharp outlines and also delicate drawings

 The style of brush painting is both a simple and yet highly aesthetic drawing made of powerful, mostly chasing and rapidly executed lines.
 East Asian Painting and writing developed together in ancient China using the same materials —brush and ink on paper.
 Emphasis is placed on the beauty of each individual stroke of the brush.
 The Chinese speak of “writing a painting” and “painting a poem.”
 Patience and inner harmony are essential in brush painting to capture the spirit of the subject.
 Sumi-e is therefore not only an Asian painting technique but also a form of spiritual relaxation therapy.
-Sumi-e painting evolved in the 5th century from Chinese calligraphy.
+The Sumi-e painting evolved in the 5th century from Chinese calligraphy.
 The main subjects are taken from nature.
 In the 12th century, Zen monks brought the technique to Japan where even today Sumi-e painting has a decisive influence on lifestyle.

 Patience and inner harmony are essential in brush painting to capture the spirit of the subject.
 Sumi-e is therefore not only an Asian painting technique but also a form of spiritual relaxation therapy and is becoming increasingly popular in Europe.

-Traditional material used in Sumi-e Painting:
+The traditional material used in Sumi-e Painting:

 Sumi Brushes are made of soft goat hair covered by select pony hair.

-In this video Tohun Kobayashi is showing the Sumi-e painting technique.
+In this video, Tohun Kobayashi is showing the Sumi-e painting technique.